-Additionally, the fact that the corpus will be completely professionally-driven including real estate experts, banking or housing finance specialists, it is likely to move more smoothly and in the right direction with little scope for misadventure.
+Additionally, the fact that the corpus will be completed professionally driven including real estate experts, banking or housing finance specialists, is likely to move more smoothly and in the right direction with little scope for misadventure.
 These specialists will need to identify such projects that are affordable and middle-income projects and are in need of last-mile funding for completion.
 The government’s move to relax commercial borrowing for affordable housing is another welcome step.

 - Changing the price definition of affordable housing based on different cities.

 - A more democratic taxation approach to under-construction and ready-to-move properties.

 - All and any measures to attract long-term investors to push sales in the residential market

 Danube Properties’ Dh525 million Opalz sold out on the first day of launch